preactjs/signals/README.md

 // Logs: "Jane Doe"
 effect(() => console.log(fullName.value));

-// Updating one of its dependenies will automatically trigger
+// Updating one of its dependencies will automatically trigger
 // the effect above, and will print "John Doe" to the console. name.value = "John";
 ```